yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .details}

-The tool VarVAMP offers a wide range of different outputs in the variuos modes.
-For example it is possible to get the location of the designed primers or the amplicon graphical or in bed file format, gain information about the region or other potential primers.
+The tool VarVAMP offers a wide range of different outputs in the various modes.
+For example is it possible to get the location of the designed primers, the amplicon or in bed file format or in a graphical pdf format, to gain information about the region or other potential primers.
 You will find further information in the next detail box.
 The VarVAMP Analysis log file gives information about the settings and procedures of the tool and will always be distributed.

 > <details-title>Output of VarVAMP</details-title>
 >